godric-cz/hibp/readme.md

 The webserver will handle few 100s requests per second, depending on system configuration.
 The search itself can handle more, especially if run in parallel.

-This table shows performance in lookups/s for single thread and peak parallel performance (number of parallel processes is in parenthesis).
+This table shows performance in lookups/s for single thread and peak parallel performance (number of parallel processes is in parentheses).

 |   | Single thread | Parallel |
 | --- | --- | --- |